oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

     ![Run the script with the region argument.](images/run-script-region.png =80%x*) -->

-    > **Note:** If you have an Autonomous Database private endpoint in a Virtual Cloud Network, the adb-create-cred.sh script generates the SQL or JSON scripts and performs all the steps required to access the Autonomous Database private end point.
+    > **Note:** If you have an Oracle Autonomous AI Database private endpoint in a Virtual Cloud Network, the adb-create-cred.sh script generates the SQL or JSON scripts and performs all the steps required to access the Oracle Autonomous AI Database private end point.
 However, it will fail to connect, which causes a login failure.
 If you have a Bastion or Jump Host you can connect yourself by utilizing the downloaded wallet file then execute the following command to copy the SQL into whatever SQL tool you have access to:

 8. Query the available credentials.
 Copy and paste the following query into your SQL Worksheet, and then click the **Run Statement** icon in the Worksheet toolbar.